Pros and Cons of Weight Loss Surgery

 Many people who research bariatric weight loss surgery easily find the surgical risks and side effects associated with each procedure.
 However, there is little information that outlines how the surgery may affect life in the long term.

-Following are what some patients may consider โ€œdownsidesโ€ to think about before undergoing bariatric surgery.
+Here are some factors that patients may consider negative before undergoing bariatric surgery.

 2. Physical and Mental Fatigue